• Skip to primary navigation

 Scrumptious yet easy vegan carrot cake cupcakes with lots of beautiful spices, walnut pieces and the dreamiest dairy-free cream cheese frosting.
 Just like your corner bakery!

 The cupcake portion can be made refined sugar-free and gluten-free.
-If you're a frosting-less kind of person, make my vegan carrot muffins instead!
+Alternatively, check out my vegan carrot muffins or vegan carrot cake recipes!

 These delightful treats are just like your traditional carrot cake but in cupcake form!
 They are moist, tender and are so nostalgic.